vincenthuupham/vincenthuupham.github.io/_posts/2026-04-22-esp32-temp-humidity-web-server.md

 ## Troubleshooting

-**Site would stop loading after a while.** The ESP32 was getting stuck in its client loop if a browser connected but didn't finish sending its request cleanly.
-The fix was adding a 2 second timeout — if the request doesn't complete in time, the ESP32 bails out and moves on instead of hanging forever.
+The site would stop loading after a while.
+The ESP32 was getting stuck in its client loop if a browser connected but didn't finish sending its request cleanly.
+The fix was adding a 2 second timeout so if the request doesn't complete in time, the ESP32 bails out and moves on instead of hanging forever.

-**Readings showing `nan`.** The sensor was being read too early in the loop before the DHT22 had time to sample.
-Moving the read to only happen when a client actually connects fixed it.
+Readings were showing `nan`.
+I had moved the DHT22 from GPIO5 to GPIO15 on the physical circuit for organizational reasons but forgot to update the pin number in the code.
+Updating `DHT dht(5, DHT22)` to `DHT dht(15, DHT22)` fixed it immediately.

 ## AI Usage

 I used Claude throughout this project as a development tool.
 The base code structure, the timeout fix, and the debugging approach were all done with Claude in the loop.
-That said, the actual troubleshooting decisions were mine — figuring out that the site was hanging, suspecting the client loop, understanding why `nan` was showing up.
+That said, the actual troubleshooting decisions were mine.
+Figuring out that the site was hanging, suspecting the client loop, catching the GPIO mismatch.
 Claude helped me move faster but the problem solving was hands on.

 I think that's worth being transparent about.
 Using AI to accelerate a project is a real skill and pretending otherwise doesn't help anyone.